The Business Book Club

 Next Steps

-If you enjoyed this deep dive, subscribe to The Business Book Club for more insights into books that help you grow, lead, and succeed.
+If this episode helped clarify your thinking, subscribe to The Business Book Club for more deep dives into the books that shape great leaders and thriving companies.

 Episode Summary